 Knicks vs. Heat Injury Report Today - April 30

-The New York Knicks (47-35) are keeping their eye on four players on the injury report heading into Game 1 of the second round of the NBA playoffs against the Miami Heat (44-38) at Madison Square Garden on Sunday, April 30 at 1:00 PM ET.
+Check out the injury report for the New York Knicks (47-35), which currently has four players listed, as the Knicks ready for their NBA playoffs second round game 1 against the Miami Heat (44-38) at Madison Square Garden on Sunday, April 30 at 1:00 PM ET.

 Watch Knicks vs. Heat with Fubo!

-Their last time out, the Knicks won on Wednesday 106-95 against the Cavaliers.
-In the victory, Jalen Brunson led the Knicks with 23 points.
+Last time out, the Knicks won on Wednesday 106-95 over the Cavaliers.
+Jalen Brunson's team-high 23 points led the Knicks in the victory.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.

-The Heat's last game on Wednesday ended in a 128-126 victory against the Bucks in overtime.
-Jimmy Butler recorded 42 points, eight rebounds and four assists for the Heat.
+The Heat's last contest on Wednesday ended in a 128-126 victory over the Bucks in overtime.
+In the Heat's win, Jimmy Butler led the team with 42 points (adding eight rebounds and four assists).

 New York Knicks Injury Report Today